The Ghost of Our Almost (#1)

 There are names I say aloud and names I carry in silence.
 Yours has always been the latter.
 Tucked behind ribbons.
 Folded into half-dreamed conversations.
 Left unwritten in every letter I never dared to send.

-We were never lovers.
-Never scandalous.
-We existed in the elegant margins of the acceptable — a shared glance, a hand offered just a second too late to be necessity.
+We were never really lovers.
+Never publicly scandalous.
+We existed in the elegant margins of the acceptable.
+A shared glance, a hand offered just a second too late to be necessity.
 And yet somehow, you linger more than those I loved openly.

 I remember you in pieces: